VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 	- “I love this game, it’s very fun to play.”
 	- “It is pretty fun.
 Publish the game:)”
 	- Implications:
-	- The game successfully made peer feedback engaging, validating your game-based approach.
+	- The game successfully made peer feedback engaging, validating the game-based approach.
 	- High enjoyment suggests that students may be more motivated to engage in the feedback process.

 2. Suggestions for Improvement (Expansion)